valueflows/valueflows/mkdocs/docs/concepts/actions.md

 **modify** - The identified resource that was accepted into a process appears in the output of that process, with modifications made.
 Note not all modifications require a physical change, for example quality testing.
 In all cases though, it matters that the resource has gone through that process, and the `stage` of the resource (the process specification of the process) is then used as part of the logical identification of the resource when the resource is requested as a process input or for a transfer.

 **combine** - A resource is put in a package or a combination resource; the same resource might appear later when it is separated.
-Examples are packing one or more resources for transportation or storage, creation of a kit resource, herd of cows.
+Examples are packing one or more resources for transportation or storage, creation of a kit resource, a herd of cows.
 The combined resource is still identified in the system, but is `containedIn` the package or combination resource, which would be usually produced in the process.
 When a resource is `containedIn` another resource, it could be still available, depending on the use case.
 Note that packing materials or containers which will continue to have their own identity later are also combined in the process; if not, they can be consumed.

 **separate** - A resource is removed from a package or a combination resource; the same resource appeared as input earlier in another process when it was combined.
 When the resource is separated, it loses its `containedIn` reference.